What Is the 1003 Mortgage Application Form?

 The 1003 mortgage application form was developed by Fannie Mae and first published in August 2016.
 Its Freddie Mac equivalent is Form 65.
 Both forms are based on the Uniform Loan Application Dataset and require the same information from consumers who are applying for residential mortgage loans.

 Who Uses Form 1003?

-The majority of U.S. mortgage lenders use either Form 1003 or Form 65 for evaluating potential applicants, including those who are applying for purchase loans, refinances, and construction-to-permanent loan, you will likely use this form.
+Most U.S. mortgage lenders use either Form 1003 or Form 65 for evaluating potential applicants.
+If you're applying for a purchase loan, refinance, or construction-to-permanent loan, you will likely use this form.
 You'll also use it for FHA, conventional, USDA, and VA loans.

-Fannie Mae and Freddie Mac purchase mortgage loans in bulk, either to hold as their own or to resell as part of mortgage-backed securities to investors.
-Either way, the loans they purchase must be compliant with all internal guidelines.
-Lenders can ensure their loans align with Fannie and Freddie’s rules by using Forms 1003 or 65, so the loans are eligible for resale by these government-sponsored entities.
+Fannie Mae and Freddie Mac purchase mortgage loans in bulk.
+They either hold these loans as their own or resell them to investors as part of mortgage-backed securities.
+Either way, the loans they purchase must comply with all internal guidelines.
+Lenders can ensure their loans align with Fannie and Freddie’s rules by using Forms 1003 or 65.
+This will make the loans eligible for resale by these government-sponsored entities.